janusvr/janus-server-c/README.md

 Build with Qt 5.
 Requires linking with the QtNetwork module (included in a typical Qt SDK install).

 On Windows/Linux where Qt Creator is installed: open the project file (janus-server-c.pro) and start a release build.
-A janus-server-c executable will be built.
+On Linux where no GUI is available (assumes Qt5 SDK is installed):

+> qmake -makefile
+> make

+and a `janus-server-c` binary will be created.
+Run with:

+> ./janus-server-c

 ### General Features